WIFI Multiroom Vintage Record-Player!

 - Dimensions : 47 x 32 x 32 cm

 It is completely original and keeps almost no traces of its long history:

-- a few light scratches on the varnish.
+- a few minor scratches and chips on the varnish

 More information on multiroom broadcast.